GLOCK® Compatible Jig

 While building a firearm from scratch for personal use is legal under federal law with no paperwork or FFL required, certain states have placed restrictions on this practice, or have otherwise banned gun-making kits like these.
 Before ordering, be sure to verify whether your state is restricted on our Shipping & Returns Policy page.

-Why Use a GLOCK®-Compatible Jig Kit?
+Why Build a GLOCK®-Compatible Jig?

 - Built-in safeguards and easy-to-follow instructions